Wednesday, October 14, 2009

 Comments:

-is by Mike Costa, a rising star at IDW--having written the very good GIJOE: Cobra mini-series.
+Story one is by Mike Costa, a rising star at IDW--having written the very good GIJOE: Cobra mini-series.
 It's a decent little tale and the art is okay.
 I do wonder why Soundwave would've left Ravage behind on Earth, though.
 Thematically, he was in earlier AHM and a foil for the humans.
 I get that.
 But why Soundwave would leave one of his loyal pets behind with no concern seems out of character for him.
 Mildly recommended.

 Story Two is by Zander Cannon (I have no idea who half the writers IDW uses are.
 Pros?
 Fans?)
 It's also a decent little tale about Bumblebee being heroic and embuing the Autobot principles.
 Mildly recommended.